Jill Alper

 Jill Alper (born September 12, 1965) is an American political consultant.
 She founded Alper Strategies & Media, a media firm, in 2016.
 She also served as the head of Dewey Square Groups' campaign and integrated media practice.

 Career

-Alper has served as an electoral strategist for the presidential campaigns of Bill Clinton as the Democratic National Committee (DNC) Political Director and Al Gore, where she coordinated state-specific media efforts, ran election day, and started the re-count effort.
+Alper served as an electoral strategist for the presidential campaigns of Bill Clinton, where she served as the Democratic National Committee (DNC) Political Director, and of Al Gore, where she coordinated state-specific media efforts, ran election day and started the recount effort.
 She was the electoral strategist for John Kerry, for whom she put together nomination and general election state plans.